 So Others Might Eat: Provides meals for the homeless and has been distributing hand wipes and provided sanitizing stations throughout the community.
 The group is accepting donations for clients and residents who might become ill.
 A list of needed medicine, food and household items is available here.
 Donations can be dropped off at 71 O Street NW from 8 a.m. to 4 p.m. on weekdays and 7 a.m. to 2 p.m. on weekends.
 Monetary donations are accepted online.

 N Street Village: Helps women overcome homelessness and addiction and offers showers, meals and places for clients to do laundry.
-N Street Village scaled back its hours because of coronavirus, but it is still open.
-N Street Village has a wish list of cleaning supplies with drop-off information here.
 Monetary donations are accepted here.

 D.C.
 Safe: With people out of work and confined at home, an increase in domestic abuse is possible.
 This nonprofit offers 24/7 crisis intervention in the District and provides shelter space.
 Several options for donations are here.

 The Children’s Inn at NIH: Provides free housing and support for children and adults participating in clinical research studies at the National Institutes of Health in Bethesda, Md.
-To protect its residents, the nonprofit has suspended all volunteer activities, including meal preparation.
 The Children’s Inn is asking for donations to continue providing breakfast, lunch and dinner to its residents.
+It is also asking for blood donations to the NIH Blood Bank and contributions of items on its wish list.
 You can make a donation to its Feeding Families Fund or provide nonperishable food supplies here.

 Martha’s Table: The nonprofit has been delivering digital educational content to families along with access to diapers, formula, wipes and grocery gift cards.
 Martha’s Table is also partnering with local schools and the Capital Area Food Bank to provide students groceries at designated sites.
 Volunteers, who will be asked to follow a coronavirus health policy, can prepare food and bag groceries.
 Donation and volunteer information is here.